 State authorities often dismiss civil and political rights in Malaysia, and human rights violations occur on a frequent basis.
-As of the end of 2018, Malaysia had only signed and ratified (with reservations) the Convention on the Rights of the Child, the Convention on the Elimination of all Forms of Discrimination Against Women and the Convention on the Rights of Persons with Disabilities.
-The government often enacts laws that contravene civil liberties guarantees in the Federal Constitution of Malaysia under the guise of national security or preserving national harmony.
-Examples of these laws include the Security Offences (Special Measures) Act (SOSMA) of 2012, Prevention of Crime Act (POCA) of 1959, and the Prevention of Terrorism Act of 2015, all of which contain provisions for prolonged pretrial detention that undermine the right to a fair trial.
-In addition, the POCA and Prevention of Terrorism Act do not require trial by a competent judicial body, while the Sedition Act of 1948 has restrictions on freedom of expression and the Communications and Multimedia Act of 1998 disproportionately restricts individual rights to free speech.
-There are also other restrictions against media and publications under the Printing Presses and Publications Act of 1984.
+As of the end of 2018, Malaysia had only signed and ratified (with reservations) the Convention on the Rights of the Child, the Convention on the Elimination of all Forms of Discrimination Against Women, and the Convention on the Rights of Persons with Disabilities.
+In the past, the government has often enacted laws that contravene civil liberties guarantees in the Federal Constitution of Malaysia under the guise of national security or preserving national harmony.
+Examples of these laws include the Security Offences (Special Measures) Act (SOSMA), 2012, Prevention of Crime Act (POCA), 1959, and the Prevention of Terrorism Act, 2015, all of which contain provisions for prolonged pretrial detention that undermine the right to a fair trial.
+In addition, the POCA and Prevention of Terrorism Act do not require trial by a competent judicial body, while the Sedition Act, 1948 has restrictions on freedom of expression and the Communications and Multimedia Act, 1998 disproportionately restricts individual rights to free speech.
+There are also other restrictions against media and publications under the Printing Presses and Publications Act, 1984.

 In 2018, the Barisan Nasional administration was ousted after 61 years in power, marking the first ever transition of the Federal Government of Malaysia.
 Since the historic election on May 9, 2018, the change in administration has brought about substantive changes to the direction of governance and radically shifted the dynamics of the government.
 However, many of the new administration’s proposed reforms have yet to materialize.

-The federal opposition led by the Barisan Nasional coalition, which has taken a turn to the far right and strengthened its advocacy and messaging based on race, religion, and the sovereignty of the monarch, has been revived through a new political alliance with the Islamic Party of Malaysia.
-This new collaboration has managed to further divert the government’s agenda, but an upcoming election will likely test the strength of this partnership.
+The federal opposition, led by the Barisan Nasional coalition, has taken a turn to the far-right and strengthened its advocacy and messaging based on race, religion, and the sovereignty of the monarch.
+The previously disfunctional Barisan Nasional coalition is also undergoing some degree of revival because United Malay National Organization has stepped into an alliance with the Islamic Party of Malaysia.

 |Organizational Forms||Societies||Companies limited by guarantee|